RaedMad3ouk/TuneControl-Gesture/README.md

 ## Introduction

 This project is my final year capstone for the Machine Learning specialization at Holberton School.
-The goal is to develop a gesture-based system that allows users to control Spotify using hand movements.
+The goal is to develop a gesture-based system that allows users to control Spotify or any music player using hand movements.
 By leveraging computer vision and deep learning, the model recognizes gestures and maps them to Spotify functions without requiring an API, relying instead on GUI automation.

 ## Architecture